Skip to main content

 What if my IRA runs out of money before the 72t period ends?

-This is the primary financial risk of 72t plans β particularly if you start large payments on a small balance.
+This is the primary financial risk of 72t plans.
+Particularly if you start large payments on a small balance.
 If the account is depleted, the distributions stop.
 Whether the IRS considers this a modification (triggering retroactive penalty) is a gray area.
 It is generally argued that account depletion is not a voluntary modification.
 To avoid this risk, ensure the annual distribution is below the account's annual growth rate.

 Is a 72t distribution better than a 401k loan?

 Different situations.
 A 401k loan requires repayment; failure to repay becomes a distribution with penalty.
-A 72t plan is not a loan β there is no repayment obligation.
+A 72t plan is not a loan.
+There is no repayment obligation.
 But 72t is irrevocable for years; a 401k loan can be repaid early.
 For short-term needs, the loan is more flexible.
 For retirement income planning, 72t is appropriate.

 Stop estimating.
-Plug in your real numbers and see exactly where you stand.
-Free, instant, no signup.
+Plug in your numbers and get a precise answer in seconds.
+Free, no signup required.